znake77/PokerBankrollManagement/README.md

 3. **Display Bankroll**: The script allows you to display your current bankroll at any time.
 This can help you keep track of your finances and make informed decisions about your poker game.

+4. **Set Session Name**: The script allows you to set a session name.
+If you leave the session name blank, it will default to "default_session".
+The script will load the bankroll from the session file if it exists.

 The script runs in a loop, allowing you to continuously update and check your bankroll.
 You can exit the loop at any time by choosing the exit option.

 To use the script, simply run it in your terminal.
-It will prompt you to choose an action, and you can follow the prompts to add winnings, subtract losses, or display your bankroll.
+It will prompt you to choose an action, and you can follow the prompts to add winnings, subtract losses, display your bankroll, or set a session name.

 ## Getting Started